Wallet-Chat/walletchat-metamask-snap/packages/snap/README.md

-# TypeScript Example Snap
+# WalletChat.Fun Metamask Snap

-This Snap demonstrates how to develop a Snap with TypeScript.
+This Snap enables WalletChat notifications natively in Metamask, and users can respond directly in Metamask with enabled new message pop-ups!

 ## Notes